ErikGartner/sentimental/README.md

 Sentimental uses *Scikit-learn* to perform easy sentiment analysis.
 The idea is to create a simple out-of-box solution that yields acceptable results without complex configuration.
 Sentimental also uses a simple format for its training corpora that makes it easy to add more training data.

+Sentimental labels a sentence either: positive, neutral or negative together with the probability.

 Take a look at `sentimental/data` for the included training corpora.

 ## Usage